Human height: Modern period

 In the 150 years since the mid-nineteenth century, the average human height in industrialised countries has increased by up to 10 cm.
 However, these increases appear to have largely levelled off.

 A 2004 report citing a 2003 UNICEF study on the effects of malnutrition in North Korea, due to "successive famines," found young adult males to be significantly shorter.
 In contrast South Koreans "feasting on an increasingly Western-influenced diet," without famine, were growing taller.
 The height difference is minimal for Koreans over forty years old, who grew up at a time when economic conditions in the North were roughly comparable to those in the South, while height disparities are most acute for Koreans who grew up in the mid-1990s a demographic in which South Koreans are about 12 cm taller than their North Korean counterparts as this was a period during which the North was affected by a harsh famine where hundreds of thousands, if not millions, died of hunger.
 A study by South Korean anthropologists of North Korean children who had defected to China found that eighteen-year-old males were 5 in shorter than South Koreans their age due to malnutrition.

-The height of British children growing up during the years of austerity has decreased: as of 2019, the average five-year-old boy measured 112.5 cm and the average girl 111.7 cm.
-They were shorter and more obese than many of their European peers.
+The height of British children is tracked by national child measurement programmes which show that the periods (COVID-19 pandemic) and cohorts (children in deprived areas) in which height increases have been greatest are also those in which obesity increases have been the greatest.
+This is consistent with obesity having a causative role in increasing child height via hormonal pathways and suggests that when childhood obesity prevalence is prevalent and increasing child height may not be a reliable indicator of child health and improved social conditions.

 Adult height between populations often differs significantly.
 For example, the average height of women from the Czech Republic is greater than that of men from Malawi.
 This may be caused by genetic differences, childhood lifestyle differences (nutrition, sleep patterns, physical labor), or both.

 Depending on sex, genetic, and environmental factors, shrinkage of stature may begin in middle age in some individuals but tends to be universal in the extremely aged.
 This decrease in height is due to such factors as decreased height of inter-vertebral discs because of desiccation, atrophy of soft tissues, and postural changes secondary to degenerative disease.

 Working on data of Indonesia, the study by Baten, Stegl and van der Eng suggests a positive relationship of economic development and average height.
 In Indonesia, human height has decreased coincidentally with natural or political shocks.